Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06c_ExecutionStatistics.md

    Click this button to display the statistic.

 - *Number of executions per outcome*
-    Specifies how often a process action has been processed per outcome.
+    Specifies how often a process action has been executed per outcome.

 - *Error rate*
     Specifies the percentage of failed process actions.

 - *Average duration*
-   If a process action was processed by more than one process, the average processing time in seconds per outcome.
+   If a process action was performed by more than one process, it shows the average execution time in seconds per outcome.

 - *Max duration*
-   The longest processing time in seconds per outcome.
+   The longest execution time in seconds per outcome.

 - *Min duration*
-   The shortest processing time in seconds per outcome.
+   The shortest execution time in seconds per outcome.

 - *Workflow*
    Name of the workflow that was run through.

 - *Transition*
-   Transition that has been executed.
+   Label and key of the transition that has been executed.